Frank Dittrich

 Frank Dittrich (born 23 December 1967) is a German former speed skater.
 His specialties were the stayer distances.

 Biography

-Frank Dittrich was an excellent skater on the stayer distances 5000 and 10,000 meters.
+Frank Dittrich was an medal winning skater on the stayer distances 5000 and 10,000 meters.
 During several World Single Distance Championships for Men Dittrich won five bronze medals, he also won a bronze medal at the World Championships Allround of 1997 in Nagano.